Izydor Borowski: Military career

 According to Encyclopædia Iranica, after arriving in England, he later served abroad in South Africa and British India.
 According to Alma Mater, which does not contain any reference to his travels to England, Africa or India, in 1797 he joined the Polish Legions in Italy, and was part of the Polish contingent sent to quell the Haitian Revolution in 1802.
 Like many Poles who disliked quelling an independence movement, he then deserted the French side, and he himself joined the buccaneer organization Brethren of the Coast.

-Around 1805–1806 he joined a group of South American freedom fighters under Francisco de Miranda, and around 1810 he became one of the trusted lieutenants and later an adiutant of Simón Bolívar.
+Around 1805–1806 he joined a group of mercenaries freedom fighters recruited by Francisco de Miranda in a failed attempt to liberate Venezuela from Spanish rule.
+Around 1810 he became one of the trusted lieutenants and later an adjutant of Simón Bolívar.
 He was one of Bolivar's commanders during the campaign to liberate New Granada of 1819–1820, distinguishing himself in the Crossing of the Andes and the Battle of Boyacá, and in 1821, at the Battle of Carabobo.
 Following the establishment of Gran Colombia, he lived in Bogotá for at least two years, but political intrigues resulted in his decision to leave South America.
 He visited the United States and then traveled to the Middle East, where he worked for Muhammad Ali of Egypt and taught mathematics and English.

-Encyclopædia Iranica states that at an unspecified time he moved to Iran on the request of then-crown prince Abbas Mirza, and entered Iranian service.
-According to Alma Mater he advocated Iranian intervention in the November Uprising (1830-1831).
-He quickly became on good terms with both the incumbent king Fath Ali Shah Qajar (r.
-1797-1834), as well as the crown prince himself.
+Encyclopædia Iranica states that at an unspecified time he moved to Iran on the request of crown prince Abbas Mirza, and entered Iranian service.
+According to Alma Mater he advocated Iranian intervention in the November Uprising (1830–1831).
+He quickly became on good terms with both Fath Ali Shah Qajar (r.
+1797–1834), as well as the crown prince himself.
 He successfully climbed the ranks and played a pivotal role in the modernization of the Iranian army.
 Later on, he was promoted to the rank of general.
 According to Alma Mater he received positions, titles or functions of a Vizier and Emir.

 Borowski was then assigned to Abbas Mirza's son, Mohammad Mirza (later known by his regal name of Mohammad Shah Qajar), who was the commander-in-chief of the Iranian forces besieging Herat in 1833.
 Upon Abbas Mirza's death in late 1833, and that of his father Fath Ali Shah a year after, Borowski remained loyal to Mohammad Mirza, and joined him in the ensuing war of succession.
 Some time after, Borowski, Qahreman Mirza (another son of Abbas Mirza) and Masoud Mirza managed to defeat the Uzbek incursions as well as the rebelling Turkmens, both in Khorasan.